rebelsky/sams-assorted-musings-reflections/index.md

   some preliminary thoughts on what the goal means and how we might meet that goal.

+On the draft framework
+- *Forthcoming*

+> On April 27, 2016, Grinnell released a "Draft Framework for Meeting the Diverse Needs of our Students".
+This not-quite-essay is my attempt to tie together my various reactions to that document.

 For alumni and others who donate to the department
 --------------------------------------------------